Diogo-V/battle-simulator/README.md

 Game made during my first CS class which uses "the_maze"'s search algorithm to find enemy units, attack them and win the game.

 # How to set it up:
-1º Download the python file
+1º Download the python file\n
-2º Create a text file with the name "config.txt" with the instructions provided 3º Run the game
+2º Create a text file with the name "config.txt" with the instructions provided\n 3º Run the game\n

 # How to set up the config.txt file:
-Create tuples with the following info (an example was provided on the repository):
-1º map size (x, y)
+Create tuples with the following info (an example was provided on the repository):\n 1º map size (x, y)
 2º name, hp and force of team 1 ("name", hp, force)
 3º name, hp and force of team 2 ("name", hp, force)